pmeaney/portfolio-payloadcms/README.md

 Now that you've deleted the bind mounts & volumes, you should be ok to delete the containers, and their data won't stick around.

-You might also want to run a docker prune to delete and related docker assets:
+You might also want to run a docker prune to delete and related docker assets (e.g. the project network-- which is recreated if it doesnt exist, in the CICD workflow)
 `docker system prune -a --volume`.

+So, not to worry-- the CICD workflow will create the assets it needs if they don't exist.
+For a fresh deploy, delete all project assets and simply re-commit to the project repo to activate the CICD workflow.

 # To Do